OCamlverse/ocamlverse.github.io/content/quickstart_ocaml_project_dune.md

 Using this command, we install:

-merlin, available via the ocamlmerlin command, is the tool providing OCaml IDE experience that can be integrated to your editor.
+- `merlin`, available via the `ocamlmerlin` command, is the tool providing OCaml IDE experience that can be integrated to your editor.
 Its features include context-sensitive auto-completion, error-reporting, querying type information and documentation, and jumping to definition.
-Merlin will most likely be used by your editor plugins and not you directly. ocp-indent, a simple, customizable tool to indent your OCaml source code.
+Merlin will most likely be used by your editor plugins and not you directly.
+- `ocp-indent`, a simple, customizable tool to indent your OCaml source code.
 As with Merlin, most editor plugins also make use of this to indent your code automatically.
 If you want a more opinionated solution, there is also ocamlformat, but it’s still in active development and might not be stable yet.
-You might still want to try it, though. jbuilder, the installable library of Dune.
+You might still want to try it, though.
+- `jbuilder`, the installable library of Dune.
 The command-line tool is still named after Jbuilder currently, but there is plan in motion to adapt it to the new name, which probably will happen soon.
-At the point of this writing, Dune’s latest version is 1.0+beta19.1. utop, an improved REPL (toplevel) for OCaml.
+At the point of this writing, Dune’s latest version is 1.0+beta19.1.
+- `utop`, an improved REPL (toplevel) for OCaml.
 It is based on lambda-term and supports auto-completion.
 In general, I favor utop as our REPL instead of the builtin ocaml, since the former have better UX.

 Wait for the install to finish, and our initial setup is done!

 ## Dune basics